openshift/openshift-ansible/roles/openshift_logging/README.md

 - `openshift_logging_es_recover_after_time`: The amount of time ES will wait before it tries to recover.
 Defaults to '5m'.
 - `openshift_logging_es_storage_group`: The storage group used for ES.
 Defaults to '65534'.
 - `openshift_logging_es_nodeselector`: A map of labels (e.g. {"node":"infra","region":"west"} to select the nodes where the pod will land.
+- `openshift_logging_es_number_of_shards`: The number of primary shards for every new index created in ES.
+Defaults to '1'.
+- `openshift_logging_es_number_of_replicas`: The number of replica shards per primary shard for every new index.
+Defaults to '0'.

 When `openshift_logging_use_ops` is `True`, there are some additional vars.
 These work the same as above for their non-ops counterparts, but apply to the OPS cluster instance: